 Link building is an important part of SEO.
 Earning links back to your website from other websites can help boost your rankings in Google and other search engines.
-Building links is also a good way to send some additional traffic to your site.
+Link Building helps Google to recognize your brand as an authority and it’s also a good way to send some additional traffic to your site.

 You can build links by reaching out to websites and requesting a backlink, submitting guest posts to other websites, or by getting featured in major publications.
 You can also submit your brand to industry directories or use tools like Help a Reporter Out to get publicity.

 Online advertising typically refers to non-organic (i.e. paid) advertising, such as Google Ads, Facebook Ads, or display advertising.
 When it comes to this inbound marketing channel, you are putting your money where your mouth is and paying for your content to reach a wider audience.

 This can be a smart choice if you want to generate more leads fast.
 While other marketing channels can take a while to generate traffic organically, paid ads can get eyes on your content quickly.
 Just be sure to set your targeting parameters based on who your target audience is.

 Marketing Automation: Automating Your Inbound Marketing for Efficiency

 Although effective, manual outreach and marketing can be time-consuming.
 Implementing marketing automation allows you to automate previously manual tasks so they run on autopilot – saving you time and money.
 (That’s what we call a win-win!)